 Geographically, the biggest tea plantations can be found in Nuwara Eliya, which is located in the Central Province of Sri Lanka.

 So, when it comes down to it, should you set up a tea business in Sri Lanka?
-Below are a list of advantages and disadvantages for you to compare.
+Below are a list of advantages and disadvantages for you to compare and you should check how to start a leather business in Sri Lanka.
 By weighing in the pros and cons, you will ultimately be bale to come to your own solution.

 Raw materials are easy to access